tarantool/doc/doc/1.10/book/box/box_info.rst

       :code:`vclock: {1: 3054773, 4: 8938827, 3: 285902018}`.
       Even if an instance is :ref:`removed <replication-remove_instances>`, its values will still appear here.

+    * **replication.downstream.status** ``= disconnected`` is displayed if the
+      downstream instance disconnects from the upstream instance.
+Otherwise the status is not reported.

 .. function:: box.info()